sesepy/rearrange/README.md

 REARRANGE
 =========

-This module use for rearranging names.
+This module is used for rearranging names.